BruttherJOE/CodingNotes/Python notes/Python cheatsheet.md

-split       itemname   Returns string, split by itemname with a comma count       itemname   Returns the number of occurrences of item replace     old, new   Replaces all occurrences of old substring with new find        itemname   Returns the leftmost index where the substring item is found, or -1 if not found
+split       itemname   Returns string, split by itemname with a comma count       itemname   Returns the number of occurrences of item replace     old, new   Replaces all occurrences of old substring with new find        itemname   Returns the leftmost index where itemname is found, or -1 if not found
 ```
 other useful functions that I do not have the time to google, worry about, or include: